AznIronMan/vits_tts_listener/readme.md

 **Note:** The voice "*samantha*" is currently the only voice with this package. *More will be added soon.*

+## Trainer Jupyter Notebook

+The **tts_vits_trainer.ipynb** is included.
+It is not 100% perfect.
+I am still trying to improve it, but it was the flow I used to train the *samantha* model.
+Feel free to use it, copy it, etc.

+**Note:** It can be used on *Google Colabs* with some minor tweaks like editing the "home" location to the */content/drive/MyDrive* as well as adding the mount of the Google Drive to your notebook.

 ## Disclaimer

 This is meant for private use as Flask is not for production.
 Feel free to fork and modify.
 Enjoy!